CristianDavideConte/applyBackdropFilterBlurToText/README.md

 ## Great...but the contrast is low :(
 ### Well...let's add a shadow then ;)
 Applying the blur effect alone will result in "text" with a low contrast-ratio which is hard to read.
-To counter this i applied a shadow to the svg.
+To counter this I applied a shadow to the svg.
 And this is how it's done:
 1. Create an svg element in the document
 2. In the <defs> tag create a filter with the <filter> tag and give it an id